 Arrive in Ushuaia at any time.
 Enjoy the sights and sounds of the world's most southerly city.

 Enjoy a free morning in Ushuaia.
 Do any last minute shopping, explore the town or the surrounding countryside.
 Embarkation on the MS Expedition begins in the afternoon at the port in Ushuaia.
 Enjoy the evening sailing through the Beagle Channel.

-Begin the journey north to the home port of Ushuaia.
-Review the highlights of the Antarctic experience with the lecturers and staff.
-Keep your eyes open on the observation deck for some last-minute whale sightings.
+Begin your journey to your home port of Ushuaia.
+Review the highlights of your Antarctic experience with our lecturers and staff, and keep your eyes open on the observation deck for some last-minute whale sightings.

 Disembark the Expedition after breakfast.